stefanomarrone/performingrail/formal/Trackside Train Detection UPPAAL model/README.md

 # Trackside Train Detection Management UPPAAL model

-<<descrition>>
-This is the timed automata model described in the PERFORMINGRAIL Deliverable D2.2, dedicated to the description of the function: Trackside Train Detection Management.
+This is the timed automata model described in the PerformingRail Deliverable D2.2, dedicated to the description of the function: Trackside Train Detection Management.
 To set up our models, some peripheric automata have also been added to emulate the interactions of the aforementioned function with the other functions involved in the MB system (Train position reporting, Track Status Management, Trains Management), as well as with some external actors (TTD, TMS)

 ## Prerequisites
 <<tools to install>>